Photo by Gritsana P/Shutterstock

-For the utmost in elegance and style on the railway, look no further than the Seven Stars train in Kyushu, Japan.
+For the utmost in elegance and style in luxury train travel, look no further than the Seven Stars train in Kyushu, Japan.
 Each room is a suite in this decadent fusion of Japanese and Western design, incorporating polished wood, intricate fabric designs, and plush bedding.
 Passengers experience Kyushu’s scenery both from the train and on foot: Each journey includes sightseeing tours and visits with local artisans. —Nicole Antonio

 Traveling one of the world’s highest rail routes will get a lot cushier with last May’s launch of the Belmond Andean Explorer, South America’s first luxury sleeper train.
 The 34 cabins were designed to be cozy respites, outfitted with handwoven local fabrics and alpaca-wool blankets.
 On guided one- or two-night itineraries that stop in Cusco, Lake Titicaca, and Arequipa, guests will feast on Peruvian-inspired meals in one of two dining cars and sip pisco sours on the open-air deck while watching the Andes go by.